Resources for Future features new and exciting work at the intersection of history and the climate and biodiversity crisis.

 What are the historical and ongoing relationships between colonialism, climate change, and the biodiversity crisis?
 What are connections between colonialism, resource extraction, and renewable energy?

 In “How Plastic is a Function of Colonialism” on Teen Vogue, Dr. Max Liboiron explains how the global plastic pollution crisis is directly tied to colonialism.
-Make sure to also check out Liboiron’s other work, such as “Plastics in the Gut” in Orion Magazine, or the book Pollution is Colonialism that we’re eagerly anticipating.
+Make sure to also check out Liboiron’s other work, such as “Plastics in the Gut” in Orion Magazine, or the book Pollution is Colonialism.

 In the wake of recent raids of Wet’suwet’en activist camps opposing a natural gas pipeline, the podcast Media Indigena: Indigenous Current Affairs released “Resource Resistance,” a two-part retrospective (available here and here).
 You’ll hear host Rick Harp and invited guests—such as Drs.
 Ken Williams, Brock Pitawanakwat, Kim Tallbear, and Candis Callison—discuss key issues at the intersection of colonialism, fossil fuels, and the climate crisis.